noahehall/theBookOfNoah/0current/languages/shell/bash.md

 - how bash reads functions
   - functions are parsed all at once
     - options enabled in one function are thus enabled in all functions
-    - thus dont enable/disable options within functions, but at the very top of scripts
+    - thus you generally shouldnt enable/disable options within functions, but at the very top of scripts

 ### files and directories